zachartmann/Tutorial10_Group-1/Report.md

 Artefact | Description
 ---|---
-Product Backlog | Order list of all tasks/features/stories/requirements for a product (managed by product owner) Sprint Backlog | A subset of the Product Backlog for development in a sprint (managed by development team) Product Increment | A potentially shippable version of the product that is not dramatically different from the previous version
-Sprint Burndown Chart | A graphical representation of the development team's progress (backlog items done) over time
+Product Backlog | An ordered list of all tasks/features/stories/requirements for a product (managed by product owner) Sprint Backlog | A subset of the Product Backlog for development in a sprint (managed by development team) Product Increment | A potentially shippable version of the product that builds on the previous increment/version Sprint Burndown Chart | A graphical representation of the development team's progress over time (backlog items completed)

 explain "done" and "timebox"?